0333 241 9900

 However, there were fears that the new system would unfairly affect those who made NICs before 2016, meaning they could have missed out on receiving the maximum amount of State Pension.
 As a result, the government put a transitional arrangement in place.

-The deadline for topping up your record is 31 July 2023
+The deadline for topping up your record is now 4 April 2025

 The government put provisions in place during the transition to the new State Pension to ensure that anybody who was already making NICs could still buy enough additional credits and receive the maximum State Pension.